MaggieAppleton/digital-gardeners/README.md

 - [Hyperdraft](https://hyperdraft.rosano.ca) - Turns plain markdown notes into a website as you write.
 Easy to setup and doesn't require builds or deploys.
 - [Neuron](https://github.com/srid/neuron) - Managing and publishing system for plain-text Zettelkasten-style notes.
 - [Innos Notes](https://innos.io/) – Features include parallel pages, content blocks, and knowledge graph visualisations.
+- [Quartz](https://quartz.jzhao.xyz/) - Publish your Obsidian or Roam digital garden to the web for free.
+Includes full-text search, graph visualization, and backlinks.

 #### Building a Private Garden